Rishika631/Hill_Climbing_Game/README.md

 Game Link: https://rishika631.github.io/Hill_Climbing_Game/HillClimbRacing/

-[This game has a lot of animation and features so works smoothly at 120 Refresh Rate otherwise it lags a bit]

  * Project Description:
  * This project is a 2D side-scrolling racing game designed to deliver an engaging experience by combining challenges